 - Use UDP if very hard latency requirements (<100ms) in case of errors is needed - Use TCP only if very large chunks of data need to be transported (> 1400 Bytes) and no hard latency requirements in the case of errors exists - Try using external transport or transfer mechanisms (Network File System, APIX link, 1722, ...) when more suited for the use case.
-Just transport file handle or similar.
-This gives the designer more freedom (caching etc).
+In this case SOME/IP can transport a file handle or a comparable identifier.
+This gives the designer additional freedom (e.g. in regard to caching).

 [TR_SOMEIP_00210] [The transport protocol used is specified by the interface specification on a per-message basis.
-Methods, Events, and Fields should commonly only use a single transport protocol.]
+Methods, Events, and Fields should commonly only use a single transport protocol. \rfloor ()